Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 Is Body Building Good for Jiu-Jitsu?

-Generally, no. You need to choose one out of the two because both disciplines involve different exercises meant for various purposes.
+Generally, no. You need to choose one of the two because both disciplines involve different exercises for various purposes.

-For instance, in BJJ, your flexibility and skill matter a lot – you’re supposed to manipulate your strength and size to overwhelm a stronger opponent.
+For instance, in BJJ, your flexibility and skill matter incredibly – you’re supposed to manipulate your strength and size to overwhelm a stronger opponent.

-If you focus too much on bodybuilding, you’ll achieve a big, muscular size that will bring down your flexibility as you try to dominate an opponent.
+If you focus too much on bodybuilding, you’ll achieve a big, muscular size that will reduce your flexibility as you try to dominate an opponent.
 This means you’ll be left too exhausted on the mats, and your BJJ will take a hit.

-However, this does not mean you have to ignore bodybuilding while practicing BJJ.
-Instead, it’s about finding the right balance between bodybuilding and BJJ, with the latter being prioritized more.
+However, this does not mean you must ignore bodybuilding while practicing BJJ.
+Instead, it’s about finding the right balance between bodybuilding and BJJ, prioritizing the latter more.

 There are benefits that strength training has to offer in BJJ, which include: